-- Kronos' average days sales outstanding ("DSO") decreased from December 31, 2020 to March 31, 2021 primarily due to relative changes in the timing of collections. - Kronos' average days sales in inventory ("DSI") decreased from December 31, 2020 to March 31, 2021 primarily due to lower inventory volumes attributable to higher sales volumes in the first quarter of 2021 compared to the fourth quarter of 2020 while production volumes were comparable. - CompX's average DSO at March 31, 2021 increased from December 31, 2020 primarily due to relative changes in the timing of collections. - CompX's average DSI at March 31, 2021 decreased as compared to December 31, 2020 primarily due to marine components as a result of rapid sales growth in the first quarter of 2021.
+- Kronos' average days sales outstanding ("DSO") decreased from December 31, 2020 to June 30, 2021 primarily due to relative changes in the timing of collections. - Kronos' average days sales in inventory ("DSI") decreased from December 31, 2020 to June 30, 2021 primarily due to lower inventory volumes attributable to higher sales volumes and timing of raw material shipments in the first six months of 2021 compared to 2020 while production volumes were comparable. - CompX's average DSO at June 30, 2021 increased from December 31, 2020 primarily as a result of relative changes in the timing of collections but is consistent with prior year. - CompX's average DSI at June 30, 2021 is not comparable to prior year due to the record high inventory balances at June 30, 2020 resulting from a temporary pandemic related inventory build but is in-line with December 31, 2020.